xiaoyang-sde/knowledge-base/docs/database-system-concepts/05-storage-management.md

 - Multiple buffer pool: The DBMS could use a buffer pool for each database to reduce latch contention.
 Each buffer pool can adopt local policies tailored for its data.
 The DBMS could map each page to their buffer pool with a separate object identifier or hashing.
 - Pre-fetching: The DBMS could pre-fetch pages for a query plan that involves sequential reads.
 - Scan sharing: The DBMS could reuse data retrieved from storage or operator computations.
 It allows multiple queries to attach to a single cursor that scans a table.
-- Buffer pool bypass: The sequential scan opeartor might not store fetched pages in the buffer pool to avoid overhead.
+- Buffer pool bypass: The sequential scan operator might not store fetched pages in the buffer pool to avoid overhead.
 It works well if the operator needs to read a large sequence of pages that are continuous on disk.

 ### Replacement Policies